 A page from our 1937 camp booklet.

-In 1935, Adirondack Camp introduced its first set of plaques.
-They were Effort, Cleanliness, Sportsmanship, Promptness, Cooperation, Participation, and Camp Spirit.
+In 1935, Adirondack Camp introduced its first set of plaques: Effort, Cleanliness, Sportsmanship, Promptness, Cooperation, Participation, and Camp Spirit.
 Not only did these original seven plaques represent camp’s core values but they also became the main criteria to which an Eagle could be earned.
+Campers were no longer recognized just for skill, but for how they showed up in the community each day.
 According to the 1937 booklet, “a boy must be selected by vote of the staff” on the basis of these seven plaques to earn either a Bronze, Silver, or Gold Eagle.

 The highest awards of camp life are reserved for those who have made the greatest progress in self-development.